ShorelineCrypto/cheetah_cpuminer/README.md

 ### How to Run Cheetah_Cpuminer

  - Download and run Cheetahcoin Windows QT wallet.
- - At the same local machine, using the provided "newenglandcoin.conf-example" example file, modify rpcusername rpcpassword fields value with wordpad,  change the filename into 'newenglandcoin.conf' ,  copy 'newenglandcoin.conf'  to your path 'C:\Users\YourUser\AppData\Roaming\Cheetahcoin'
+ - At the same local machine, using the provided "cheetahcoin.conf-example" example file, modify rpcusername rpcpassword fields value with wordpad,  change the filename into 'cheetahcoin.conf' ,  copy 'cheetahcoin.conf'  to your path 'C:\Users\YourUser\AppData\Roaming\Cheetahcoin'
  - Restart wallet.
 Fully sync the wallet to latest block.
 A running full node of CHTA is required to allow Cheetah_Cpuminer to work.
  - Download and unpack the latest Cheetah_Cpuminer release from https://github.com/ShorelineCrypto/cheetah_cpuminer/releases
  - Double click the provided window batch file 'cheetah.bat' to start CPU mining.